carforyou/carforyou-api-client-pkg/README.md

 ### Authenticated Requests

-Authenticated requests need to be handled in a different way depending on whether the request is performed server- or client-side.
-Client-Side, we can use the api client as a singelton to store the token.
-Server-side the access token needs to be passed to the request in order to not expose user credentials to the global module scope and ensure the request is performed with the correct
+Requests that need authorization, need to pass a valid JWT to authenticate the user on the requested resource.

 #### Implementing authenticated requests

 To implement a authenticated request, simply pass the `isAuthorizedRequest` option to the request helper (fetch/post/put/delete-Data) and the api client will add the `Authorization` header.
 For server side requests, don't forget to pass the options down to the helper function so the consumer can pass the `accessToken` when invoking the request.

-#### Access Token Handling

-##### Client-Side requests

-Set the access token along with it's expiration date to the api client using the `setToken` function provided by the api client instance.

-##### Server-Side requests
+Note: If one forgets to add the `isAuthorizedRequest` option, the access token will not be set as a header.
+On the consumer side, if the access token is not passed, the api client will throw an error.

+#### Performing authenticated requests

 Pass the access token as a request option to the api call `dummyFetchCall(data, {accessToken: JWT})`

 #### Refreshing Access Tokens

-In order to ensure the freshness of the token, on client side usage, the api client will evaluate the validity of the provided token and issue a new token before the token expires.
-Server-Side the api client expects a valid token to be passed to the api call.
-(The freshness is ensured by the server)
+The consumer is responsible to ensure a valid token is passed to the request.
+The api client will pass the provided token as an `Authorization` header to the api call.

 ## Following API calls are handled